 Procedure: performing EXIT and ventricular pacing for delivery

 Henry Galan, MD, co-director of the Colorado Fetal Care Center, performed the EXIT procedure.
-Bettina Cuneo, MD, director of fetal cardiology, monitored FHR and cardiac function.
-While the infant was on placental bypass, Max Mitchell, MD, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads, and Johannes von Alvenslebe, MD, pediatric electrophysiologist paced the heart.
+Bettina Cuneo, MD, former Director of Fetal Cardiology, monitored FHR and cardiac function.
+While the infant was on placental bypass, Max Mitchell, MD, pediatric cardiothoracic surgeon, placed temporary epicardial ventricular pacing leads, and Johannes von Alvensleben, MD, pediatric electrophysiologist paced the heart.
 The infant was then delivered and successfully transitioned to postnatal life.

 Here are additional procedure details:

 - Mother and fetus were anesthetized with epidural, inhalational and total IV anesthesia

 - Fetal head, chest and upper extremities delivered through low traverse uterine incision